monctonug/hacknight-1/README.md

 ### 7:00pm - 8:30pm: Work on a project

-Now that everyone is in group, it's time to get started.
+Now that everyone are in groups, it's time to get started.
 Each group will be on their own.
 A few of us will be going around the room to make sure no one is blocked and always making forward progress.

 ### 8:30pm - 9:00pm: Status  reports and/or Demos